 This page was written by John Clutterbuck with help from Kevin Fox

-Fox’s Outdoor, which now sells an extensive range of clothing and equipment for outdoor pursuits, has been operating at 1 London Road Amersham next to Tesco since 1 December 1992.
-The Fox family business in Amersham goes back much further, to 1945 when Arthur Fox established the Chiltern Driving School, operating from his home in London Road.
+In late 2017 Fox’s Outdoor in Amersham became known as Mountain Warehouse at Fox’s, following the takeover by the Mountain Warehouse group of outdoor clothing and equipment retailers.
+Previously, Fox’s Outdoor had been a family business which had sold outdoor clothing and equipment at 1 London Road Amersham since 1 December 1992.
+The Fox family business in Amersham went back much further, to 1945 when Arthur Fox established the Chiltern Driving School, operating from his home in London Road.
 Arthur was succeeded by his son John.
-In turn, John’s son Kevin succeeded him and is the Managing Director of Fox’s Outdoor.
+In turn, John’s son Kevin succeeded him and was the Managing Director of Fox’s Outdoor until the takeover by Mountain Warehouse.

 Arthur Fox and his wife Ivy came to Amersham from Bagshot in Surrey after the end of the Second World War.
 Arthur had a background in vehicle engineering and maintenance.
 Many people wished to learn to drive in the post-war period.
 The Chiltern Driving School expanded to meet this demand and by the 1950s there were a dozen vehicles in its fleet.